 Ohhh… my.
 I must be feeling dramatic today.
 Can you feel it in the air?
 The cool breeze of fall, the gorgeous changing of colors on the leaves as well as the slight excitement of my nearing birthday.
 I can feel it exuding off of me for some reason.
 Who knew that 34 would taste so good?

 My husband would state that it’s just me being crazy, but I think it’s just the extra exercise and coffee (let’s be honest, shall we?).
-However, in my defense, it really is a super easy image transfer method.
+However, in my defense, this really is a super easy image transfer method.
 Seriously, see for yourself!

 The Easiest Image Transfer Method (to Wood) Using Your Fave Photos